jamesPBradley/codingChallenges/README.md

 * Daily practice = repetition of core concepts
 * What better way to deepen my understanding of a language than to use it?

-## :notebook: Optimizations
+## :gear: Optimizations

 These challenges are a study aid for me, so you may see multiple solutions per file.
 As I learn, I return to problems and refactor solutions.

-## Lessons Learned
+## :notebook: Lessons Learned

-* I strive for daily growth - these challenges are a reminder that failure is part of the process.
+I strive for daily growth - these challenges are a reminder that failure is part of the process.
 If I struggle with one of the challenges, I learn from it and continue trucking.